 HSG’s campus offers an inspiring learning and working environment.
 In line with its strategic goal of ‘walking the talk’, HSG strives towards sustainable operations incl. a net zero campus, providing an inclusive and diverse space for studying and work, and ensuring responsible investments.
 Furthermore, we aim to make sustainability visible on campus and beyond.

-The gained insights serve as basis for a specific net zero roadmap, which is currently under development.
 The GHG accounting will be continued on an annual basis to track progress towards our climate goals.

-Lighthouse initiatives include the new SQUARE building which is heated entirely with geothermal energy, and the various PV installations that cover currently around 20% of HSG’s annual electricity demand.
+Lighthouse initiatives include the new SQUARE building which is heated entirely with geothermal energy, and the various PV installations that cover currently around 20% of HSG’s annual campus electricity demand.
 A remaining gas-fired heating system will be replaced in the next years.

 Based on the new cantonal public procurement law that allows sustainability as key criterion for procurement processes and decisions, HSG has revised its procurement policy to anchor sustainability aspects more firmly.